articles

 My Take on the ANA Lounge Lisbon

-The ANA Lounge Lisbon is ok, but is let down by the disappointing food options.
+The Ana Lounge Lisbon is ok, but is let down by the disappointing food options.
 My view is that a lounge should feed you before your flight.
 We all need to eat!
 On this area, the lounge fell short.
 However on the positive side, the lounge is large and has a good alcohol selection.

 I stayed at Intercontinental Estoril in Lisbon.
 Review here.
 A lovely 5* hotel, right on the sea.
 It’s also great value.
 I paid €140/night.
 The hotel has an indoor and outdoor pool.
 The breakfast was great.
 My room had lovely sea view too.